dwclark/advent-of-code-2020/README.md

 Lisp note: this is the first day I used Lisp structures (`defstruct`).
 They are useful when you need more data organization than just using lists, vectors, maps, and cons cells, but don't need a full blown OO system.

+**v2 Addendum**

+I didn't really look at what Norvig did.
+I mainly did cleanup based on notes I kept when I did the project initially.
+I also cleaned up the code to make it more idiomatic lisp and to add some native common lisp features that make things less verbose.
+I cleaned up the parsing code, I forgot I ended up doing it twice.
+The destructuring really made a lot of the code easier to understand, there are now many fewer calls to car/cdr even though the code now makes even more use of cons cells.

+I only looked at Norvig's code at the end to get a general idea of what he did.
+The number of LOC seems comparable.
+Finally, I no longer use structures in the code.

 ## [Day 14](src/day-14.lisp) Lisp Goes Low

 Lisp has surprisingly good support for low level bit-vector and bitmask operations.
 This day makes heavy use of bit-vectors, which is a natural fit since the bit size of the inputs is not an integer multiple of 32 (in that case fixnum/integers would make sense).